 Understanding Red Eye: Treating the Infection

-Eye infections are most commonly caused by viruses or bacteria.
+Eye infections are most often caused by viruses or bacteria.
 Sometimes they are caused by an infection in another part of your body.
-Many eye infections can be spread from one person to another.
+Many eye infections can spread from person to person (are contagious).

-Viral infections can occur in one eye or both.
+Viral infections can happen in one or both eyes.
 They can affect your eyes when you have a cold, flu, or other virus.
-Usually there is a teary, watery discharge.
-Your eyes may burn or itch and your eyelids may be puffy and sore.
+In most cases there is a teary, watery discharge.
+Your eyes may burn or itch.
+Your eyelids may be puffy and sore.

 Bacterial infections often occur in one eye.
 A thick, smelly discharge is common.
-Bacterial infections can be chronic, and some can cause serious damage to your eye.
-Often they are caused by bacteria in other parts of the eye or body.
-See your doctor as soon as you notice any symptoms.
+Bacterial infections can be long-term (chronic).
+Some can cause serious damage to your eye.
+Often they are caused by bacteria in other parts of your eye or body.
+See your provider as soon as you notice any symptoms.

 Eye infections can be very contagious.
 They spread quickly through daycare centers and classrooms.
 You may be asked to keep your child home as long as he or she has any discharge.
 Wash your hands and your child’s hands often.
 This can help stop infection and the spread of infection.